astronomer/astro-docs/enterprise/v0.23/05_customize-airflow/04_airflow-alerts.md

 To get started with SendGrid:

 1. [Create a SendGrid account](https://signup.sendgrid.com).
-When you create an account, be prepared to disclose some standard information about yourself and your organization.
+Be prepared to disclose some standard information about yourself and your organization.

 2. [Verify a Single Sender Identity](https://sendgrid.com/docs/ui/sending-email/sender-verification/).
 Because you're sending emails only for internal administrative purposes, a single sender identity is sufficient for integrating with Astronomer.
 The email address you verify here is used as the sender for your Airflow alert emails.